-Diploma of Conservation and Land Management (VIC ONLY) AHC51116
+Certificate III in Conservation and Land Management (VIC ONLY) AHC31416

-Do you have an interest in the environment, enjoy being outdoors and hands-on?
-This course will provide you with specialised knowledge of natural resource management, with an emphasis on technical and practical skills.
-You will learn about natural area...
+Do you have an interest in the environment, enjoy being outdoors and hands-on work?
+Then this program is ideal for you.
+The course will equip you with comprehensive skills and knowledge to enter a range of natural resource management industries....

 - Landcare project officer